Industrial Hearing Screening in Nebraska: What Employers and Workers Should Know

 Hearing Instrument Specialist

-I’ve been in the business of helping people hear for over 35 years, working with my father in his private practice for most of that time.
-To me, what I do isn’t a job, it’s something that I love.
-It's a passion that was handed down to me from my father that I now get to share with my daughter.
-Outside of work I love spending time outside and with my three kids and their spouses.
+Darci has been in the business of helping people hear for over 35 years, working with her father in his private practice for most of that time.
+To Darci, what she does isn't a job, it's something that she loves.
+It's a passion that was handed down to her from her father that she now gets to share with her daughter.
+Outside of work she loves spending time outside and with her three kids and their spouses.

 Cameron Ellison